tarsqi/ttk/docs/notes/python3.md

                 check_classes(os.path.join(root, name))
 ```

-Luckily there was no mulitple inheritance anywhere so I did not need to worry about the MRO.
-The only thing that may need some time is to figure out how to do the FSA code since allegedly its error handling depends on old style classes.
-Well, it doesn't, it is just that there was a part in the code that relied on things like Constituent being of type types.InstanceType:
+TTK does not use mulitple inheritance so I did not need to worry about the MRO.
+The only thing that needed some time was to figure out how to do the FSA code since allegedly its error handling depends on old style classes.
+Well, it doesn't, it is just that there was a part in the code that relied on things like *Constituent* being of type *types.InstanceType*:

 ```python
 if (type(input) is InstanceType and